halujeff5/airbnb-property/README.md

 # **Airbnb-property**

 ### This project is done as a demo for a client.
+This project was built using a Vite/React/TypeScript frontend and an ExpressJS backend with a PSQL database.

-Calendar through Material-UI was integrated with Stripe API and functionality includes:
+### Calendar through Material-UI was integrated with Stripe API and functionality includes:
 ### - all reservations from past to 1 year into future
 ### - a checkin date picker
 ### - a checkout date picker